Rykmentti/Personal-Portfolio-Project/README.md

 I concluded this project, because it was made with Unity 2020.3.12f1 LTS and the new project is going to using on newest Unity 2022 LTS.
 ### first-mobile-project
+Project started on 19.07.2023.
 I am currently Jyväskylä University of Applied Sciences student, specializing in the game development.

 My first mobile project.